 It might interest you to look at how much blog freelancers are charging per blog post on freelance websites such as Fiverr.
 Take a look at the image below.

-Given the above, let say you completed 10 articles a week and each cost $150 for just a 1500 words blog post, that’s $1,500 per week which is some good amount to keep you going.
+Given the above, let’s say you completed 10 articles a week and each cost $150 for just a 1500 words blog post, that’s $1,500 per week which is a good amount to keep you going.

 Content marketing is actually becoming a huge business.
 In fact, The Global Content Marketing Industry forecast will surpass $107,540.6 million by 2026, from $36,786.6 million in 2018, growing at a CAGR of 14.3%, according to content marketing market analysis by Research Dive.